andreav/gitlab-selfhosted/README.md

 ### Create Test Cases and implement them in a test project

-* Login to Gitlab visiting http://lcoalhost:8080
-  User: `root`
-  Password: the string returned by this command:

-        docker compose exec gitlab grep 'Password:' /etc/gitlab/initial_root_password

-* Crate a test group and a test project from Gitlab user interface

-* Clone test project and replace the content of teh cloned repository with the content from this repository in folder: `testproject`
+- Clone test project and replace the content of teh cloned repository with the content from this repository in folder: `testproject`
   This will give you a fast way to get a repository with test up&running

         git clone http://localhost:8080/testgroup/testproject.git <anywhere>/testproject
         cp -rT ./testproject <anywhere>/testproject

-* Create some issues in Gitlab inside the Test Project
+- Now from the Gital UI create some issues inside the Test Project

-* Link these issues with tests
+- Link these issues with tests
-  For instance, inside the cloned repository, modify the name of the test inside `tests/hello.spec.ts` from `Testing Hello Endriu` to `proj:testproject id:1 Testing Hello Endriu`
+  For instance, inside the cloned repository, modify the name of the test inside `tests/hello.spec.ts` from `Testing Hello Endriu` to `proj:testgroup/testproject id:1 Testing Hello Endriu`
-  This operation will link the test just modified with the issue id number `1` in the Gitlab project `testproject`
+  This operation will link the test just modified with the issue id number `1` in the Gitlab project `testgroup/testproject`
   The regular expression for identifying `project code` and `issue id` can be customized directly from the pipeline
   Default value looks for a test starting with `proj:<project-code> id:<issue-id>`

   Feel free to add more issues and test cases and experiment linking or not linking them

 ### Run a pipeline and watch issue statuses update

-* After all your modifications to tests anf issue, commit and push `testproject`
+- After all your modifications to tests anf issue, commit and push `testproject`

-* This will trigger a pipeline using .gitlab-ci.yaml contained in test `project`
+- This will trigger a pipeline using .gitlab-ci.yaml contained in `testproject`
   The pipeline has 4 stages
   - install
   - build
   - quality
   - update-issues-status

-* During the last update-issues-status stage, issues will be updated and labels will be set according to test results.
+- During the last update-issues-status stage, issues will be updated and labels will be set according to test results.